kilroy-code/distributed-security/docs/implementation.md

 The KeySet keeps the private signing key and the private encrypting key.

 The KeySet's public *encrypting* key is exported and stored in clear text in the public storage provided by the application.
-This allows users of the application to encrypt a message that can only be read by the corresponding vault.
+This allows users of the application to encrypt a message that can only be read by the corresponding KeySet.
 (This is subtle: to change the membership of a team, the team will be re-encrypted in the vault running on the machine of the user making the change.
 That vault will need the public encrypting key of each member -- it's a good thing that they are public and that other member's private keys are not necessary to do the encryption!)

 The KeySet's public *signing* key is exported and used as the tag.
 For example, if you have a tag and a signature, any software has everything it needs to verify the message, without needing to access any application resources or anything else.
 Our signatures include the tag within the signature.
 (This is subtle, too: when the vault pulls down data from the cloud, the data is wrapped in a signature which the vault verifies before it uses it.
-Fortunately, the public verification key is not itself in the cloud, and is derived directly from the tag.)
+Fortunately, the public verification key is not itself in the cloud, and is derived directly from the tag, so there's no additional cloud message involved.)

 Thus copies of messages can be verified forever, even if the application is no longer providing access to storage, but new message can only be encrypted for application tags as long as the application is still providing storage.
 Of course, storage may be third-party storage or a p2p file sharing network.

 Of the seven operations provided by [api.mjs](../lib/api.mjs), `create`, `encrypt`, and `verify` can all be done without needing to create a KeySet.
 However, `destroy`, `changeMembership`, `decrypt`, and `sign` all need to `ensure` a KeySet corresponding to the given tag.
 To do so, `ensure` either has one cached for the given key or creates one.
-It then verifies that the vault is still good:
+It then verifies that the KeySet is still good:

-- If the tag corresponds to the device the software is running on, there will be a locally stored multKey that never leaves the device.
+- If the tag corresponds to the device the software is running on, there will be a locally stored multiKey that never leaves the device.
 (There is no reason to export it elsewhere.)
-The stored multiKey is then used directly, and the vault is ready.
+The stored multiKey is then used directly, and the KeySet is ready.
 - Otherwise, if there is an encrypted team multiKey in public storage for this tag, it is retrieved and Security will attempt to unwrap it by checking to see if this computer has access to any of the specified members, recursively applying this whole search down to finding either this device or failing.
 - Finally, a team may specify a "recovery member".
 The question (or an indicator of the question) is stored (unencrypted) with the (encrypted) multiKey in the cloud, and the symmetric encrypt/decrypt key is dervied from the _answer_ to the question.
 As with any other team key data, neither the application nor the authors of Distributed-Security can decrypt a recovery key.